simonlui/Docker_IPEX_ComfyUI/README.md

 * docker run creates and runs a new container from an image.
 No modification needed here.
 * On Linux, `--device /dev/dri` passes in your GPU from your host computer to the container as is required to enable container access to your GPU to run ComfyUI.
 On Windows, `--device /dev/dxg` and `-v /usr/lib/wsl:/usr/lib/wsl` are the equivalent commands to do the same thing through WSL2.
 * `-e ComfyArgs="<ComfyUI command line arguments>"` specifies the ComfyUI arguments that you can pass to ComfyUI to use.
 You can take a look at the options you can pass [here](https://github.com/comfyanonymous/ComfyUI/blob/21a563d385ff520e1f7fdaada722212b35fb8d95/comfy/cli_args.py#L36).
-As of the time of this writing, you may need to specify `--highvram`. `--highvram` keeps the model in GPU memory which can stop a source of crashing.
+Things like Pytorch Cross Attention and BF16 are already turned on by default.
+Options that may help speed but impact accuracy and stability as a result include `--fp8_e4m3fn-text-enc`, `--fp8_e4m3fn-unet` and `--gpu-only`.
+Be aware that with the last option, offloading everything to VRAM may not be that great given that Intel Arc DG2 series cards and similar have a limitation of any one allocation being maximum 4GB in size due to hardware limitations as discussed in [here](https://github.com/oneapi-src/oneDNN/issues/1638) and one may need to use various VRAM reduction methods to actually work around this for higher resolution image generation.
 * `-it` will let you launch the container with an interactive command line.
 This is highly recommended, but not mandatory, since we may need to monitor ComfyUI's output for any status changes or errors which would be made available easily by including this option.
 * `--name comfy-server` assigns a meaningful name (e.g. comfy-server) to the newly created container.
 This option is useful but not mandatory to reference your container for later uses.
 * `--network=host` allows the container access to your host computer's network which is needed to access ComfyUI without specifying the `--listen` argument on Linux hosts only, not Windows.